California, Missouri: Parks and recreation

-Other

-California is also home to a semi-private nine-hole golf course, Double X Speedway (featuring street stocks, winged sprints, and hobby stocks races May–September), and the California Shooter's Club (which has shotgun and archery ranges).
+The city is also home to a semi-private nine-hole golf course, Double X Speedway (featuring street stocks, winged sprints, and hobby stocks races May–September), and the California Shooter's Club (which has shotgun and archery ranges).

 California boasts a strong recreation program, serving children in the California area year-round.
 Also located in California are an airport (used for recreational flying), a 10-lane bowling alley, a roller rink, a dance studio, and some gyms.

 Events

 In 2011, the Moniteau County Fair celebrated its 145th anniversary.
 The Fair began in 1866 and is believed to be the oldest continuous fair west of the Mississippi River.
 Events at the fair include the tractor pull, demolition derby, Tuff Truck competition, figure 8 race, horse show, battle of the bands, Miss Moniteau County Queen contest, baby show, and rodeo.
 This annual event is held during the first full week of August at the Moniteau County Fairgrounds.
 Referenced in Missouri Roadsides: The Traveler's Companion by Bill Earngey.

 The Ozark Ham & Turkey festival, held annually on the third Saturday in September, is a one-day festival designed to showcase two of the major industries in both California and Moniteau County.
 Billed as having "something for everyone", this festival has activities throughout town.

 A Cinco de Mayo Festival is held in downtown on the first Saturday of May.
 It features, food, crafts, entertainment and more.
 It celebrates California's large Hispanic population.

 A Farmer's Market is held every Friday afternoon/evening from April to October near Smith-Burke Park.

 The California Balloon Invitational is a hot air balloon race in California held on the third Saturday of July.
 Approximately 20 hot air balloons participate in a hare-and-hounds hot air balloon race.

 Christmas California Style is held the first Friday and Saturday of December.
 Events include business open houses, a lighted Christmas parade, and more.